 Tell students that they will get to learn more about who has something in common with them by playing the game Step Into the Circle.
-Tell them that you'll name a characteristic that may describe them.
-If it does, they will stand up in their screen and wave to others who are standing.
+Tell them that you'll name a characteristic that may or may not describe them.
+If it describes them, they will stand up in their screen and wave to others who are standing, as if they're in the middle of a circle.
 Those standing can wave or say hi to each other until you say "Step back."
 Explain that everyone will have a turn to "step in."
 Begin by saying, "Step into the circle if you're the teacher."
 Stand up and wave to students, then say "Step back" and take a step back.

-Name several categories that may describe your third graders.
-For example:
+Name several categories that may describe your fifth graders:

-- Step into the circle if you have a pet. - Step into the circle if you rode a bus to school. - Step into the circle if you have a brother or sister. - Step into the circle if you are 8 years old.
+- Step into the circle if you have a pet - Step into the circle if you rode a bike to school - Step into the circle if you have a sibling - Step into the circle if you have traveled out of the state - Step into the circle if you are 10 years old

-Continue for several rounds, making sure everyone has had a chance to be in the circle.
+Continue to do several rounds, making sure everyone has had a chance to be in the circle.